-The differences between various models gaming accessories can be quite stunning in quality.
+The differences between various models gaming cans can be quite stunning in quality and price.
 For example, a headset can be designed for music lovers and be marketed as a gaming one.
 There are plenty of conference call earpieces marketed as "gaming" nowadays too - you just can't be too careful.
 There are stereo gaming headphones that offer two-channel stereo output covering both ears.
 They are great for music, for example, but more often than not they struggle with delivering accurate surround sound for gaming.
 Then there are true surround sound headphones.
 They usually use more than two discrete speakers in each ear, they cover the ears entirely and some even deliver true 7.1 surround sound!
 Most surround sound headsets deliver high-quality speaker drivers and noise-cancelling microphones in order to deliver an immersive experience.
 They are supposed to isolate you from your surroundings and bring the game to life in the best possible way.

 You can't ignore the fact that fit and ergonomics play an important role when choosing a headset that works for you as well.
 Some people prefer in-ear drivers but they usually can not deliver true surround sound and might get uncomfortable after a while.
 A good fit is very important if you spent more than a few hours a day playing games, especially first person shooters.

 There are quite a few different types of headsets as well.
 There are four general types as follows: